How to Master Phone Photography

 Use HDR mode

 High dynamic range, or HDR, is a camera app feature that helps balance the light and dark elements in a high-contrast photo.
 It prevents this by retaining the details in darker shadows and bright areas.
-The iPhone takes photos in HDR by default, but Android phones may require manual settings adjustment.
+The iPhone takes photos in HDR by default, but Android phones may require manual adjustments to the settings.

-HDR photos sharpen the details in an image’s light and dark parts and make colours look richer; make sure it’s enabled.
+HDR photos sharpen the details in an image’s light and dark parts, making colours appear richer; ensure it’s enabled.

 * Forget the Flash.